jshou/jshou.github.com/resume.md

 ## Experience

+### Substantial
+Software Engineer, Aug 2012 - Present

 ### Independent
-Software Engineer, Jul.
-2011 - Present
+Software Engineer, July 2011 - Present

 * Designed, implemented, and deployed a Ruby on Rails app for managing product information and creating product order quotations for Ziggity Systems, Inc, replacing an existing desktop application that ran only on Windows XP